Blanched Whole Crickets — Protein Food for Ants

 Specifications

-Drop one or two crickets in the arena (more for larger colonies).
-Workers dismember them and carry the parts back to the brood.
-Remove any uneaten pieces within 1–2 days to prevent mould.
+Drop one or two crickets in the arena, more for a larger colony.
+The workers will dismember them and carry the parts back to the nest.
+Remove any uneaten pieces within 1–2 days to head off mould.
+Feed protein more heavily through growth and brood-rearing, and ease right off during winter rest for hibernating species.

 FAQ